heksaani/InnuendoCliCpouta/patho_typing/README.md

 Updated typing rules are reflected in the file ""**typing_rules.tab**".

-### Managing large variants of genes
+### Managing large number of variants in genes

-Various combinations of 60+ ETEC genes posed some challenge in designing the schema matrix needed for defining ETC pathogenic typing.
-To minimise number of combinations of all ETEC genes,  ETEC genes were clustered based on their raw read sequence.
+Various combinations of 60+ ETEC genes posed some challenge in designing the schema needed for defining ETC pathogenic typing.
+To minimise the number of combinations of all ETEC genes in matrix,  the genes were clustered based on their similarity of raw read sequence.
 A representative variant (preferably, longer one) was selected from each of the five clusters to define pathogeneic typing of ETEC.
 For the patho_typing of EIEC, if there are more variants, only a variant with large sequence is used.

-### Updates in config and fasta files of Patho_typing tool
+### Updated config and fasta files of Patho_typing tool
 Config settings (file name: typiing.config) in Patho_typing tool was updated as below :
 - minimum_gene_coverage: 70 (previous value 60)
 - minimum_gene_identity: 60 (previous value: 70).
 Gene_identi value was changed based on the minimum similarity value in the clusters.

-Fasta file (file name: typing.fasta) was updated with the changes in genes as updated in typing rules
+Fasta file (file name: **typing.fasta**) was modified to reflect the updated rules in typing.

 ### Updated singularity image